Chip Stock Strength Pushes the S&P 500 and Nasdaq 100 to Record Highs

 US Stock Movers

+Aehr Test Systems (AEHR) is up more than +27% after reporting Q4 preliminary revenue of $16.6 million, better than the consensus of $15.4 million.

+SMART Global Holdings (SGH) is up more than +14% after reporting Q3 adjusted EPS of 37 cents, above the consensus of 30 cents.

-CH Robinson Worldwide (CHRW) is up more than +1% after Vertical Research Partners upgraded the stock to buy from hold with a price target of $102.
+Carvana (CVNA) is up more than +6% after Needham upgraded the stock to buy from hold with a price target of $160.

+Intuit (INTU) is down more than -2% to lead losers in the Nasdaq 100 after cutting 1,800 employees, or about 10% of its workforce.

-Albemarle (ALB) is down more than -6% to lead losers in the S&P 500 after UBS cut its price target on the stock to $109 from $124.
+Visa (V) is down more than -1% to lead losers in the Dow Jones Industrials after Bank of America Global Research downgraded the stock to neutral from buy.

-Heartland Express (HTLD) is down more than -7% after UBS downgraded the stock to neutral from buy.
+Super Micro Computer (SMCI) is down more than -1% after Nomura Securities downgraded the stock to neutral from buy.

-CSX Corp (CSX) is down more than -2% after it said it would review the capitalization of certain prior engineering materials and labor.

-Helios Technologies (HLIO) is down more than -14% after placing CEO and president Matosevic on paid leave following allegations of a potential violation of the company’s Code of Business Conduct and Ethics.

-Chewy (CHWY) is down more than -2% after Argus Research downgraded the stock to hold from buy.
+Mastercard (MA) is down more than -1% after Bank of America Global Research downgraded the stock to neutral from buy.

+Warner Music Group (WMG) is down more than -1% after Redburn downgraded the stock to sell from neutral with a price target of $24.

+Generac Holdings (GNRC) is down more than -1% after OTR Global downgraded the stock to neutral from positive.

 More Stock Market News from Barchart